-Applications for graduate work-study may be obtained from the Office of Graduate Studies and Research, the University of Louisiana at Monroe, Monroe, Louisiana 71209-0600.
+Applications for graduate work-study may be obtained from the Graduate School, the University of Louisiana at Monroe, Monroe, Louisiana 71209-0600.
 Completed application forms for graduate work-study are to be filed with the Head of the Department to which the applicant desires assignment.
 Transcripts and three letters of recommendation are required.
 International students seeking graduate work-study positions must be able to demonstrate adequate communication skills.